Norah and Nick's June Wedding at Wild Carrot

 If you follow our work closely, you might not believe our flowers for Norah and Nick were seasonal and American grown.
 Icelandic poppies with dahlias—how can that be?
 We got really lucky and this is a bit of a unicorn wedding.
 The very first dahlias of the season graced Nick’s boutonniere and Norah’s bouquet—grown in Missouri from overwintered tubers.
 The Icelandic poppies were the last of a crop from a flower farmer friend in Southern Illinois—we made the extra trip to pick them up the week of the wedding.
 In addition to those, we included peonies grown in Vermont and Wisconsin, along with English garden roses grown in Missouri.
 Also—the first of the cosmos with the last of the sweet peas—all of it was magical!
 The orange lilies are from our property and bloomed earlier than ever before—I love their unexpected shape and the subtle drama they added to the tablescapes and floral installation.

 We also provided the candle decor for Norah and Nick (I’m a big fan of real flame candles for gatherings).
 The ambience at Wild Carrot with the candles was divine.
-I love all the photos Vein & Vessel took—the shadowplay of the flowers at the end of the night is sreal artistry!
+I love all the photos Vein & Vessel took—the shadowplay of the flowers at the end of the night is real artistry!

 It was a such a joy and honor to craft Norah and Nick’s wedding flowers.
 I hope you enjoy this glimpse of their celebration!